 Select the rate with the highest value (Rmax) for each curve.
 If there is more than one Rmax per sample, select the one that occurs at the earliest measurement time point.

-Calculate the ratio between Rmax and the average value of the time interval at which Rmax occurs rate coefficient = Rmax(Tf+Ti)/2
+Calculate the ratio between Rmax and the average value of the time interval at which Rmax occurs: rate coefficient = Rmax(Tf+Ti)/2

 Calculate the fold difference (FD) between the rate coefficient of Salmonella and E. coli for each probe.